4d shapes

 Note that all objects almost always look translucent, or end up cluttering.
 This is because the retnia is 3d.
 A 4d creature would see the entire 3d retnia at once, but as 3d creatures with 2d retnias our only hope of seeing anything close to the whole retnia is making literally everything translucent.
 Oh, also, without the slice renderer enabled, occlusion isn't accurate.

 The slice render can be enabled by setting slice count to something other than 0.
 It renders the 4d scene in a lot of slices, which for more than 1 slice is less performant, and has 2 uses: if you set the slice count to 1, you can render a cross-section view, and otherwise it can be used for more accurate rendering.
 It can be disabled by setting slice count back to 0, in which case the renderer just double-projects every point instead with no slicing.
 Note that not all things will appear if they are too far ana/kata, because that's the slicer's axis.
+Also, I reccoment starting with the projection view, since it shows a much more complete view than cross-sections.

 Also, importantly, this is NOT the first time this has been done.
 4d blocks by Jhon McIntosh, 4d viewer Minecraft4D and Tesserxel all by wxyhly, and 4d sim by ascyt are all great projects by others.